-In the ACT, prescribers must have approval from the ACT Chief Health Officer (CHO) and from the TGA to prescribe medicinal cannabis as a controlled medicine.
+There are many forms of medicinal cannabis available.
+In the ACT, prescribers must have approval from the ACT Chief Health Officer and from the TGA to prescribe unapproved schedule 8 (controlled medicine) medicinal cannabis products.

-Prescribers may now apply for both ACT and TGA approvals to prescribe medicinal cannabis concurrently via the TGA’s online application pathway.
-This single online pathway has been developed to streamline the application process for prescribers and facilitate more timely patient access to medicinal cannabis products.
+ACT prescribers may apply for both TGA and ACT Chief Health Officer approvals concurrently through the TGA’s single online application form.
+This consolidated form has been developed to streamline the application process for prescribers and facilitate more timely patient access to medicinal cannabis products.

 The TGA will evaluate the application under the requirements of the Therapeutic Goods Act 1989 and ACT Health will evaluate the application against the requirements of the ACT Controlled Medicines Prescribing Standards.
 Both the TGA and ACT Health must approve the application prior to a prescriber being permitted to prescribe medicinal cannabis.